kailash-manasarovar/statement/docs/timeline/2023/june.md

     - Some videos have comments which suggest girls are being targeted by musician predators.
     - The names of the songs are also suggestive: My Way, Hole, ..
 Orgy, etc.

+!!! danger "Which trumpet teacher?"
+    - I have been seeing the man in this video since June 2023.
+    - To me, he was *always* the trumpet teacher who came to the conservatory to take classes.
+    - Except, he's only one of them, [number four](../../crimes/protagonists/vidal-sastre.md#dark-thick-curly-haired-deep-set-man).
+    - His appearance is not even slightly similar to [any of the others](../../crimes/protagonists/vidal-sastre.md#four-distinct-men).
+    - You cannot imagine how shocked and horrified I am to learn that for over two-and-a-half years I mistook at least four very different looking men for the same one man.
+    - Until January 2025, I was being regularly drugged by the gangs in Dénia in my home without my knowledge, and whenever I traveled too.
+    - This is just part of an explanation for this.
+    - Does the statement *Unconditional support in their entirety* about the women of the band signify the possibility of mass drugging of women, young girls, and children, by groups of men all over Spain?

 ### Who is grassing up the trumpet teacher like this?